benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extension: Message Authentication Code

 In the previous version of our protocol, the problem was that an adversary could send the "ACK" message to Bob and thus trick Bob into believing that Alice has successfully installed the session key.
-To avoid this, we can require Alice to compute a message authentication code for the "ACK" message using the session key SK.
+To avoid this, we can require Alice to compute a message authentication code (with the session key SK) for the "ACK" message.
 This should prevent an adversary from forging the "ACK" message.

 ### Questions